-O.Management is indispensable as it defines the requirements around the management of the Security Functions.
-Without a secure management no TOE can be secure.
-Also OE.TrustedAdmins contributes to this aspect as it provides the requirements on the availability of a trustworthy Gateway Administrator and Service Technician.
+743 O.Management is indispensable as it defines the requirements around the management of the Security to this aspect as it provides the requirements on the availability of a trustworthy Gateway Administrator and Service Technician.
 O.Protect is present to ensure that all security functions are working as specified.
-Those general objectives will not be addressed in detail in the following paragraphs.